 In 2012, adults aged 45 to 64 were the most diagnosed age group for diabetes.
-New cases of both type 1 and type 2 diabetes in people 20 years and older were distributed like this:
+New cases of both type 1 and type 2 diabetes in people aged 20 years and older were distributed as follows:

-Type 2 diabetes used to be most prevalent in adults.
+Type 2 diabetes used to be only prevalent in adults.
 It was once called “adult-onset” diabetes.
-Now more common in children, it’s simply called “type 2.”
-While a few kids are born with or acquire type 1, type 2 diabetes is attributed to poor lifestyle habits.
+Now, because it is becoming more common in children, it’s simply called “type 2" diabetes.
+While type 1 diabetes, which is believed to be due to an autoimmune reaction, is more common in children and young adults, type 2 diabetes is rising in incidence, attributed in part to poor lifestyle habits.

 Type 2 diabetes may result from a culmination of a lifestyle and health issues.
-Specific factors can increase your personal risk, but an unhealthy lifestyle is the broader issue for many cases.
+Specific factors can increase your personal risk, but an unhealthy lifestyle is the broader issue in many cases.

 Factors that increase your risk for type 2 diabetes include: